 - Radio Silence – See all network connections – block any app from going online.

 - TripMode: Easily control your Mac’s data usage on slow or expensive networks.
 Stop wasting money on limited data plans.

 In this video (4m50s@2x) RightlyTV gives us a walk-through of TripMode.

 Once connected, it’s a good idea to carefully consider each task and limit what you do with the internet connection.
 Consider waiting to binge-watch Netflix or YouTube with this setup.
-These services assume that since you’re watching using a laptop, they can serve you the full-sized content.
+These services assume that they can serve you full-sized content since you’re watching using a laptop.

 Tethering can be convenient when you need that urgent connection.
 Still, it’s essential to know that most mobile carriers dislike tethering.

 Data tethering is annoying to carriers for a few reasons: